Urban Adventures. Quite simply, the Best. Day. Ever.

 Definitely has to be camel riding at the Pyramids of Giza — it’s an unbeatable experience!
 Also, sailing on a felucca down the Nile in Aswan City is not a bad idea either…

-2. Where should a visitor go in Cairo if they want to experience the local culture?
-Is there a particular neighbourhood that stands out, or a specific place?
+Where should a visitor go in Cairo if they want to experience the local culture?

 No doubt Old Cairo and Khan el-Khalili bazaar are the real authentic areas of Egypt.
 You get to see old churches and mosques, and then you can rest in one of the oldest coffee shops in Egypt in the bazaar.

-5. What is it like for you and your guides to live and work in Cairo at the minute?
+What is it like to live and work in Cairo?

 Cairo is a capital of Egypt so it is always crowded, but we’re used to it.
 There is a lot of energy in the city, and we like it that way.
 It is crowded and busy but there is always something to do.
 Cairo is the other city that never sleeps!